ignis32/artinoise_recorder_fingering_editor/README.md

 "Print" function creates a png image with all the positions and their notes from your current fingering system.
+And puts it to "img/" folder